Best Practices for Working at Home

-Well, here we are in Covid-19 for what I will call “shutdown week two.”
-I know this goes out all over the world, but I’ll update on my situation, and then I have some thoughts about yours.
+Well, here we are in COVID-19 for what I will call “shutdown week two.”
+I know this goes out all over the world, but I’ll update on my situation.
+Then I have some thoughts about yours.
 The Kansas City metro area and surrounding counties have gone into a “shelter in place” order.
 Essentially, they mean “stay home.”
 If your business is classified as “nonessential,” your offices are ordered to be closed and your employees, if possible, must work from home.

-For me, the “work from home” part isn’t a huge change; I gave up my office about seven years ago when I realized I wasn’t in it nearly enough to justify the rent.
-For many of you, however, that’s going to be a big change.
+For me, the “work from home” part isn’t a huge change.
+I gave up my office about seven years ago when I realized I wasn’t in it nearly enough to justify the rent.
+For many, however, that’s going to be a big change.
 If you’re a road warrior, a call center salesperson, a manager, etc., it may be a brave new world for you – so that’s the topic of this week’s Navigator.
 We’re going to talk about best practices for working at home, and for dealing with “crisis selling.”

-- Have a good workspace: This is first and foremost.
+This is first and foremost one of the best practices of working from home.
 Everyone’s definition of “a good workspace” is different, of course, but here’s mine.
 First, you should have a decent desk or table, something that makes you feel like you are “at work.”
-Keep it clean of anything that isn’t work.
+Keep it clean of anything that isn’t work-related.
 Second, you should be able to shut the door to shut out distractions.
 Full disclosure – the Sales Navigator World Headquarters is an office in a spare bedroom.
-But I have a nice desk, file cabinets, a bookshelf with sales books, a storage cabinet with office supplies, and other accoutrements of my business.
+But I have a nice desk, file cabinets, a bookshelf with sales books, a storage cabinet with office supplies, and other equipment for my business.
 There’s nothing in my office that suggests “man cave.”
 If you feel like you are going to work, you will work.

-- Quit when it’s quitting time: One of the hardest aspects of working at home (or being self-employed, for that matter) is knowing when to shut it off.
-Work/life balance is important, and the temptation is there to work long past when you normally would.
+One of the hardest aspects of working at home (or being self-employed, for that matter) is knowing when to shut it off.
+Work/life balance is important, and the temptation is to work long past when you normally would.
 In the short term, that’s productive; in the long term, it’s not healthy.
 One of the things that I do is that, just like I have a task list in my office, I have a punch list of things to do on my cars – and I try to get items knocked out on those after work.
 That’s my “me time,” and it really does help.

-We CAN make the best out of this.
+We CAN make the best out of this situation.
 And this WILL be over.
+Follow the best practices for working at home listed above.
 There’s no reason to pause our businesses or our lives right now; those who keep moving forward will be far ahead of those who go into a cocoon.